DesarrolloAntonio/Shiori-Android-Client/README.md

 - **Superior Organization**: Custom labels, descriptions, and thumbnails for efficient bookmark sorting.
 - **Cloud Synchronization**: Sync your bookmarks across all devices.
 - **Intuitive Interface**: User-friendly navigation for a seamless experience.
-- **Share and Discover**: Share bookmarks with the community and discover new pages.

 ## Technologies Used
 PageKeeper is built using a variety of modern and robust technologies to ensure scalability, maintainability, and performance: